-I was a complete beginner when I began playing around with Ubuntu Linux about five Ubuntuyears ago.
-I started with Version 6.06.1 (Dapper Drake) and recently migrated to the newest version, Natty Narwhal 11.04.
+I was a complete beginner when I began playing around with Ubuntu Linux over twelve Ubuntuyears ago.
+I started with Version 6.06.1 (Dapper Drake) and currently run the newest Long Term Support version, 20.04 LTS.
 It's installed on what started as an old computer running on my home network.

 I've upgraded that "old" computer a bit since I first threw it together.
 Linux does not require state of the art processors and gobs of ram.
 I believe Ubuntu will run just fine with 512 MB.

 If I find myself needing Windows for a specific Windows only application, I boot into Windows XP using Oracle Virtualbox right from within Ubuntu.
 This is the most perfect computer I've ever owned.
-Ubuntu 11.04 is the best version of Linux I've ever run.
-Anyway, the specs of my Ubuntu desktop computer are as follows:
+Ubuntu 18.04 is a great version of Linux.
+There are other flavors of Linux available other than Ubuntu.
+I've tried a lot of them and always come back to Ubuntu myself.
+Others distros are favored by some people however.
+There are a number of choices out there.
+I assemble all of our desktop machines myself.
+The specs of my personaL Ubuntu desktop computer are as follows:

 • Gigabyte GA-EP45-UD3L motherboard FSB 1333 MHz